liquibase/liquibase-percona/README.md

 In order to execute the integration tests, run `mvn clean install -Prun-its`.
 Please note, that a MySQL server/Percona server is needed.
 See the properties *config_...* in `pom.xml` for connection details.

+## Common Problems

+#### NoSuchMethodError: PerconaDropColumnChange.getColumns()Ljava/util/List

+The full error message:

+    Unexpected error running Liquibase: liquibase.exception.UnexpectedLiquibaseException:
+    java.lang.NoSuchMethodError: liquibase.ext.percona.PerconaDropColumnChange.getColumns()Ljava/util/List;

+This means, you are trying to use version 1.1.0 of the extension with liquibase 3.2.x.
+This is an unsupported combination.
+For Liquibase 3.2.x, you'll need to use liquibase-percona 1.0.0

 ## References